Follow these steps to transfer your credits to Front Range Community College:

 3. Send Us Your Official Transcripts

-FRCC can only accept official transcripts sent directly (mail or electronic) from your previous college or university to the Office of the Registrar at the FRCC campus you want to attend.
+FRCC can only accept official transcripts sent directly (mail or electronic) from your previous college or university to the Office of the Registrar.
 Transcripts issued to the student, hand-carried, or faxed cannot be accepted.
+They can be emailed to TransferCredit@frontrange.edu or sent to the FRCC campus you want to attend.
+Find campus addresses.

 What Happens Next?

-Once we have your application, transfer request, and official transcripts, we’ll email you a Transfer Credit Evaluation.
-This will tell you what will (and what won’t) transfer into FRCC.
+Once we have your application, transfer request, and official transcripts, we’ll email you a Transfer Credit Evaluation notification letter to help you determine what classes you'll need for your academic program.
+Bring this letter with you to New Student Orientation.